OpenVidu/openvidu-pro-clustering/docs/pro-update-parameters.md

     sudo systemctl restart openvidu
     ```

-    To check that everythin is fine, just check the log by entering:
+    To check that everything is fine, just check the log by entering:

     ```
     journalctl -n 100 -u openvidu | cat